shuvaethyneill/Mini-SurveyMonkey/README.md

     - Delete or add more questions
 - **Endpoints for all features created**
   - All CRUD operations supported: Add Form, Delete Form, Read Form, Delete Form

-### What is Submitted on BrightSpace:
-- Source Code
-- UML Class Diagram
-- Database Schema
-  Note: ORM Diagram is not included because this project works on a nonrelational database so an ORM diagram is not applicable